-Applied Biosystems, GeneAmp, GeneMapper and MicroAmp are registered trademarks and Hi-Di is a trademark of Thermo Fisher Scientific.
+Applied Biosystems, GeneAmp, GeneMapper and MicroAmp are registered trademarks of Applied Biosystems.
 Bode Buccal DNA Collector is a trademark of the Bode Technology Group, Inc. EasiCollect and OmniSwab are trademarks of Whatman.
 FTA is a registered trademark of Flinders Technologies, Pty, Ltd., and is licensed to Whatman.
 GeneMarker is a registered trademark of SoftGenetics Corporation.
+Hi-Di is a trademark of Applera Corporation.
 Sampact is a trademark of Fitzco.
 Vacutainer is a registered trademark of Becton, Dickinson and Company.

 Products may be covered by pending or issued patents or may have certain limitations.
 Please visit our web site for more information.
 All prices and specifications are subject to change without prior notice.